Entomopathogenic nematode: Community ecology

 Not only do entomopathogenic nematodes affect their host insects, they can also change the species composition of the soil community.
 Many familiar animals like earthworms and insect grubs live in the soil, but smaller invertebrates such as mites, collembolans, and nematodes are also common.
 Aside from EPNs, the soil ecosystem includes predatory, bacteriovorous, fungivorous and plant parasitic nematode species.
 Since EPNs are applied in agricultural systems at a rate of 1,000,000 PD/acre, the potential for unintended consequences on the soil ecosystem appears large.
 EPNs have not had an adverse effect on mite and collembolan populations (Georgis et al. 1991), yet there is strong evidence that they affect the species diversity of other nematodes.
 In a golf course ecosystem, the application of H. bacteriophora, an introduced nematode, significantly reduced the abundance, species richness, maturity, and diversity of the nematode community (Somaseker et al. 2002).
 EPNs had no effect on free-living nematodes.
 However, there was a reduction in the number of genera and abundance of plant-parasitic nematodes, which often remain enclosed within growths on the plant root.
 The mechanism by which insect parasitic nematodes have an effect on plant parasitic nematodes remains unknown.
 Although this effect is considered beneficial for agricultural systems where plant parasitic nematodes cause crop damage, it raises the question of what other effects are possible.
 Future research on the impacts EPNs have on soil communities will lead to greater understanding of these interactions.

 In aboveground communities, EPNs have few side effects on other animals.
 One study reported that Steinernema felidae and Heterorhabditis megidis, when applied in a range of agricultural and natural habitats, had little impact on non-pest arthropods.
-Some minimal impacts did occur, however, on non-pest species of beetles and flies (Bathon 1996).
+Some minimal impacts did occur, however, on non-pest species of beetles and flies.
 Unlike chemical pesticides, EPNs are considered safe for humans and other vertebrates.